What is a hula hoop? Why is it called a hula hoop? What is the best hoop for beginners? Should I get a weighted or a light-weight hoop?

 Sizes and Styles

-Knowing what you want from your hoop can help with being successful in your hooping journey, and there are a few things you can think about to help you decide which hoop is right for you.
-Do you want your hoop primarily as a fitness friend and for waist hooping, or are you wanting to incorporate more dance and off-body tricks into your hooping?
+Knowing what you want from your hula hoop can help with being successful in your hooping journey, and there are a few things you can think about to help you decide which hoop is right for you.
+Do you want your hoop primarily for exercise and for waist hooping, or are you wanting to incorporate more dance and off-body tricks into your hooping?

 Lightweight hoops are much lighter than the other 2 styles and are often made from tubing around 16mm diameter.
 These hoops are excellent for off-body moves as they are much lighter, but they’re not so great for waist hooping.
 It’s generally recommended to go slightly shorter than your belly-button for lightweight hoops.
 You can go even smaller, although the tricks you can do with smaller hoops become much more limited.